karlhulme/sengi/workspaces/sengi-docstore-dynamodb/README.md

 ## Indexes

-This provider requires the key schema of each table to be based on the string field named `id`.
+This provider requires each table to be partitioned on a string field named `id`.
+To do this, specify the key schema as follows:

 ```json
 {